My Story

 I believed in that work.
 I still do.

 I watched people grow.
 I watched lives change.
-I watched individuals awaken to a deeper truth about themselves and their relationship to the universe in which the live.
-Its the greatest gift to witness, and its been my life’s work.
+I watched individuals awaken to a deeper truth about themselves and their relationship to the universe in which they live.
+It is the greatest gift to witness, and it has been my life’s work.

 But over time, a question began to surface: